Ministry of Supply (Spain): First measures

 The government's concern about possible social conflicts, which could be triggered by supply and inflation difficulties, led the Dato government to create the Supreme Subsistence Board in 1916 under the Subsistence Act of 1915 to guarantee supplies throughout the National territory.
 Its performance was so useless that in May of the following year it was dissolved.
 However, reality prevented disregarding the problem and a more efficient solution was sought, creating the General Commissariat for Supply.

 This institution was directed by a single person, a Commissioner, at whose service were officials of the ministries of Finance, Development and Home Affairs.
 Its functions were, according to the Royal Decree of creation; to monitor the proper functioning of the internal supply; the purchase, if necessary, of foreign wheat, raise budgets to the Ministry of Development on necessary transport and to the Ministry of Finance regarding exports and imports.
 The Commissariat' acts were endorsed by the President of the Council of Ministers.
 The dependence of several ministries, as well as the endorsement of the President of the Council of Ministers limited the work of the Commissariat, so prime minister Antonio Maura decided to elevate the commissariat to ministerial rank being its first holder Juan Ventosa, until then commissioner.

 Ministry

-The Ministry was created on September 6, 1918 from the existing Supply Commissariat.
-The Ministry survived the end of World War I, but a large part of its powers were previously assumed by the newly created Ministry of Labour, which eventually led to the abolish of the Ministry of Supply, and its replacement by the General Commissariat of Subsistence of the Ministry of Development.
+The Ministry was created on September 3, 1918 from the existing Supply Commissariat.
+The Ministry survived the end of World War I, but was abolished in May 1920 and it was replaced by the General Commissariat of Subsistence, within the Ministry of Development.

+According to the magazine El Año Político, "everyone celebrated the elimination of this department" which "seemed to have had no other objective than to hinder the distribution and increase the cost of basic products" and which "will remain in history as a stain on the Spanish Administration".